 Ever dreamed of seeing the ‘big five’ and the Great Migration?
 Want to do it during a trip that’ll have you snorkelling through crystal waters?
-Keen to add some challenging hikes, historical sites and vibrant cities to the mix?
+Keen to add some invigorating hikes, historical sites, and vibrant cities to the mix?
 Look no further than Kenya.
-With gorgeous weather year-round, your timing will always be good, but you may want to plan carefully so you don’t miss out on your dream itinerary.
+With gorgeous weather year-round, there’s no bad time but crafting your dream itinerary calls for careful planning.
 Here’s our take on the best time to visit Kenya.

 What is Kenya’s weather like?

-Because of the country’s proximity to the equator, seasons don’t change that drastically.
-Temperatures fluctuate between 17 and 25 degrees C (62.6—77°F), sometimes getting as hot as 35 degrees Celsius.
-Autumn is Kenya’s rainy season with short rains that start in March and wrap up by May.
+Because of the country’s proximity to the equator, seasons in Kenya don’t change that drastically.
+Temperatures fluctuate between 17 and 25°C (62.6 - 77°F), sometimes getting as hot as 35°C. Autumn is Kenya’s rainy season with short rains that start in March and wrap up by May.
 The rain is less of a torrential downpour and more of a brief shower for an hour or two in the evenings.
 Spring also sees a brief rainy spell in September/October.
-Winter is dry and holds the lowest temperatures, but that just means you’ll don a jacket for your safari.
+Winter is dry and holds the lowest temperatures, so bring a jacket for your safari.
 If you want snow, you’ll have to summit Mount Kenya.

 Summer offers glorious sunshine but it can get hot, so make sure you’re well protected with sun-safe clothing and high SPF sunscreen.
 Summer in Kenya practically demands beach time, especially since the sea is clearest this time of year.
-Laze away on the beach or board a traditional dhow boat and head out for some snorkelling.
+Laze away on the beach or board a traditional dhow boat and head out to snorkel.

 When is the high season in Kenya?

 High season in Kenya is typified by a dry, warm climate and plenty of animal activity.
-High season happens between January and March and again between July and October, with the latter period unquestionably the most popular time people visit.
-July marks the beginning of the Great Migration (more on that below), while the rainy months between April and June have resulted in full, ripe veld that beckons the iconic African wildlife out to graze (and hunt).
+High season is between January and March and again between July and October, with the latter period being the most popular.
+July marks the beginning of the Great Migration while the rainy months between April and June create a full, ripe veld that beckons the iconic African wildlife out to graze (and hunt).

-High season is the best time for wildlife viewing as the days get drier, and this is also usually calving season, meaning you’re more likely to see baby animals.
-The lack of rainfall means that animals become drawn to a scant few watering holes and rivers, while predators are more likely to hunt in this season too.
+Naturally, high season is the best time for wildlife viewing as the days get drier, and this is also usually calving season so you’re more likely to see baby animals.
+The lack of rainfall means that animals are drawn to a scant few watering holes and rivers, while predators are more likely to hunt in this season too.

-As the name implies, high season is much more popular with overseas tourists, meaning that you may have to make your plans further in advance than low season.
-It also usually means that prices increase.
-However, the amount of animal life and natural wonders you’ll see is often worth braving the crowds and costs of high season!
+As the name implies, high season is more popular with overseas tourists, so you may have to make your plans further in advance and pay more.
+However, the amount of animal life and natural wonders you’ll see is often worth braving the crowds and costs of high season.

 When is the low season in Kenya?

 While crowds may be relatively diminished during low season in Kenya, this doesn’t mean that there is anything less to see.
 Kenya has two comparatively low seasons, the first between April and June, before the Great Migration appears in the south, and the second between October and December.
 These periods are wetter (though still warm) compared to other times of the year, but while the average rainfall does increase in these months, there are some benefits to travelling to Kenya in the low season.
-The first and most obvious is the relative lack of other tourists.
-Emptier hotels and lodges usually mean better deals too.
+The first and most obvious is less tourists which means emptier hotels and lodges and better deals.

 Beyond safari on a budget, there remains the added benefit of seeing animals in the lush, verdant plains of Kenya rather than the drier landscapes of high season.
 While it may be easier to spot animals on their way to a singular watering hole in the middle of a dry winter, the abundance of rain and more water sources in low season means that there is ample opportunity to see more animals, especially the ‘big five’, in different places.
 Finally, Kenya in low season is a birder’s paradise.
 Before the flocks of colourful native bird species of Eastern Africa migrate during winter, low season is an excellent time to see them in their natural habitat.